-Submission received from: Comment: Department of Water No Comment Water Corporation Comment: The Water Corporation has stated that they are unable to support the amendment due to water supply and have provided a generic positioning paper which elaborates on pressure on the West Pilbara Water Supply.
-Department of Indigenous Comment: The Department of Indigenous Affairs has Affairs provided the following comments: The reserve has no registered sites upon it.
-2. The register indicates that the land is yet to be subjected to aboriginal heritage surveys and therefore there is the potential for unidentified aboriginal heritage sites to exist on the land. Ç Ç 3.
-The DIA recommends the Shire conduct comprehensive aboriginal heritage surveys over the reserve. reserve.
+Submission received from: Comment: Department of Water No Comment Water Order and the O CONTRACTOR OF THE CONTRACTOR Water Corporation Comment: The Water Corporation has stated that they are unable to support the amendment due to water supply and have provided a generic positioning paper which elaborates on pressure on the West Pilbara Water Supply.
+Department of Indigenous Affairs Comment: The Department of Indigenous Affairs has provided the following comments: Allalis provided the following confinents.
+1. The reserve has no registered sites upon it.
+The register indicates that the land is yet to be subjected to aboriginal heritage surveys and therefore there is the potential for unidentified aboriginal heritage sites to exist on the land.
+3. The DIA recommends the Shire conduct comprehensive aboriginal heritage surveys over the reserve.
 4. It is also recommended that the Shire consult with people with any knowledge on the areas aboriginal cultural values such as native title holders, known site informants for heritage sites in the area and anyone else relevant.
 Telstra No objection.
-Fire & Emergency Services Comment: Fire and Emergency Services Authority of Authority of Western Western Australia have recommended that

-Australia requirements of the publication "Planning for Bush Fire Protection" have been satisfied with respect to meeting the contained fore protection performance criteria to the satisfaction of the Western Australian Planning Commission.
+Fire & Emergency Services Authority of Western Australia Western Australia have recommended that requirements of the publication "Planning for Bush Fire Protection" have been satisfied with respect to meeting

+the contained d for e pro tection perf ormance crit eria to the

+satisfaction the Western Australian Planning

+Commission.